Yom Kippur

 When we experience something positive in our lives, we generally praise the Kadosh Barukh Hu by saying, “Blessed is He Who is good and does good.”
 Yet when faced with a seemingly negative occurrence, we say, “Blessed is the true Judge.”

-Our Sages teach that in the future we will say “Blessed is He Who is good and does good” even regarding the tribulations we experienced.
+Our sages teach that in the future we will say “Blessed is He Who is good and does good” even regarding the tribulations we experienced.
 When we look back and see the entire story from a Divine perspective, we realize that every seemingly negative situation – both in our personal lives and in our collective national life – has actually contributed to HaShem’s plan for bringing all of Creation towards a Divine goal of total good.

 We will ultimately understand how every perceived misfortune and disaster that befell us was actually a necessary point on the road to the future goal in which all humankind will joyfully connect to our deepest and truest selves through the rebirth of Hebrew civilization and its influence upon the world.